 About the Author

-Doug is an Airbus A320 training captain who has amassed over 22,000 hours of flight time.
+Doug is a new (no, not young) B787 captain who has amassed over 24,000 hours of flight time.
 To put this in perspective for those starting off in the industry, this would be equivalent to driving from Toronto to Montreal and back again… daily… for nearly six years!
 Doug did most of his initial training and flight-hour accumulation on Canada’s east coast, where weather is a major player in flight operations.
 He has experienced a huge range of weather phenomena not only on the temperamental eastern seaboard, but all over North America.
 He also has ten years’ experience flying internationally.
 He has contended with Pacific typhoons, ferocious jet streams over the Pacific and Atlantic Oceans, space weather over the North Pole, wicked crosswinds at London Heathrow Airport, and low visibility approaches flying into smog-prone New Delhi, India.

 Part of his career also saw Doug venture into meteorology when things were lean in the aviation world.
 A certified meteorologist, he worked for Atmospheric Environment Canada for four years as a forecaster―again, most of it on the east coast.